psychochemist/Calculation-of-CO2-CH4-fluxes/README.md

 The air temperature, atmospheric pressure and photosynthetic active radiation were acquired from weather station.

 All data was collected on the island Terschelling, Netherlands, as a part of student project in Radboud university.

 ## FluxCalR package application and metadata
+My part in the project was data analysis, including the extraction data from the gas analyser.

-The script present in this repository is supposed to show the application of FluxCalR package for calculation of fluxes, by use of metadata.
+The script presented in this repository is supposed to show the application of FluxCalR package for calculation of fluxes, by use of metadata.
 The given metadata .csv files can be updated with new data.

 ### Description of metadata